Topics

 Seven years following the death of their son, Penn State student Timothy Piazza, Evelyn and Jim Piazza have spent their time advocating for stricter and harsher anti-hazing laws.

-Timothy Piazza, a 19-year-old sophomore from Lebanon, New Jersey, passed away in February 2017 due to a traumatic brain injury sustained after falling down a flight of stairs at Penn State fraternity house Beta Theta Pi.
+Timothy Piazza, a 19-year-old sophomore from Lebanon, New Jersey, died in February 2017 from a traumatic brain injury sustained after falling down a flight of stairs at Penn State fraternity house Beta Theta Pi.
 Piazza’s fall was due to a loss of balance as a result of an intense alcohol-related hazing ritual that forced its pledges to consume copious amounts of alcohol in a short period of time.

-Piazza, unfortunately, passed away due to the injuries he sustained from his fall, causing the Centre County police to launch an investigation into his death and those held responsible for the hazing.
+Piazza, unfortunately, died from to the injuries he sustained in the fall, causing the Centre County police to launch an investigation into his death and those held responsible for the hazing.

 The Piazza’s spoke to the importance of the implementation of stricter anti-hazing laws as those before were “weakly written” and those found guilty of hazing faced minimal repercussions.